palantir/atlasdb/docs/source/cluster_management/clis.rst

          - No

     *    - ``--config-root``
          - The AtlasDB config root for your install config.
-The CLI will by default look for ``atlasdb``/``atlas`` blocks in the config, but services can name these blocks arbitrarily.
+The CLI will by default look for ``/atlasdb``/``/atlas`` blocks in the config, but services can name these blocks arbitrarily.
            This can usually be found by cracking open the install config file and searching for parameters defined in `Atlas Install config <https://github.com/palantir/atlasdb/blob/develop/atlasdb-config/src/main/java/com/palantir/atlasdb/config/AtlasDbConfig.java>`__.
            The parent of these parameters will be the install config root.
+           Note that you have to provide the root with a '/' as the first character.
          - No

     *    - ``--runtime-config-root``
          - The AtlasDB config root for your runtime config.
-The CLI will by default look for ``atlasdb``/``atlas`` blocks in the config, but services can name these blocks arbitrarily.
+The CLI will by default look for ``/atlasdb``/``/atlas`` blocks in the config, but services can name these blocks arbitrarily.
            This can usually be found by cracking open the runtime config file and searching for parameters defined in `Atlas Runtime config <https://github.com/palantir/atlasdb/blob/develop/atlasdb-config/src/main/java/com/palantir/atlasdb/config/AtlasDbRuntimeConfig.java>`__.
            The parent of these parameters will be the runtime config root.
 If you do not have any AtlasDB runtime config, you should get rid of the ``runtime-config`` option to the CLI and Atlas will assume the default config.
+           Note that you have to provide the root with a '/' as the first character.
          - No

     *    - ``--offline``